The Jerusalem Cinematheque's Israel Film Archive: History

-In its early days, the archive operated out of van Leer's Haifa home and featured predominantly international film.
-Later, van Leer moved to Tel Aviv, taking the archive with her.
-Then in 1973, it found its permanent home in Jerusalem's Agron House (‘Beit Agron’), which is also the Jerusalem Cinematheque's former residence.
-In 1984, when the cinematheque relocated to its current location on the Hebron Rd., the archive too followed.
+In its early days, the archive operated out of van Leer's Haifa home.
+In 1973, a permanent headquarters was established in Jerusalem's Agron House (‘Beit Agron’), which is also the Jerusalem Cinematheque's former residence.
+In 1984, the cinematheque and archive relocated to its current location on the Hebron Rd.

 In 1999, the Israeli parliament (the Knesset) passed the Film Act, according to which producer(s) of any film funded by one of the country's various film funds are mandated to share a copy of the finished work with a public archive.
 As such, the Israel Film Archive is the primary institution that houses original Israeli film works.

-In 2016, the archive team launched a far-reaching digitisation scheme whose primary aim was to digitally preserve thousands of films and make them widely accessible for online streaming.
-Until 2020, the general public could only access the archive's catalogue of films at cinema screenings, in cinematheques, and at individual viewing stations inside the cinematheque building.
-Then in 2020 came the watershed moment when the Israel Film Archive website was launched, which paved the way for the online streaming of thousands of hours’ worth of historical footage, and Israeli narrative and documentary film.
+In 2016, the archive team launched a far-reaching digitisation scheme to digitally preserve thousands of films and make them widely accessible for online streaming.
+In 2020 the Israel Film Archive website was launched, presenting historical footage and documentary film.
 To date, the website has made upwards of 10,000 archival footage clips, and well over 500 films readily accessible.
+Some of the content is pay-per-view.